meverett1167/bados-sg-agility-2018/docs/bados/module6.rst

 7. From the **DoS Dashboard** select the refresh drop down and set value to 1 min, and grab the slider bar at the top and drag it as far right as possible.

-8. On the right side of the **DoS Dashboard**, grab the handle just to the right right of the HTTP and Network filter labels, and pull left to the midway point of the screen.
+8. On the right side of the **DoS Dashboard**, grab the handle just to the right of the HTTP and Network filter labels, and pull left to the midway point of the screen.

 9. Using the inner-most vertical scroller on the right-hand side of the screen, scroll down until you see the **Transaction Outcomes** dynamic panel.
 Click the panel to expand, then click the three vertical lines to the left of the Transaction Outcomes label.
 Click on **Columns**,  and click the green icon to remove all row labels except the following:
    * Transactions